Tom Cousineau: Early life

 Cousineau was born in Fairview Park, Ohio, to Carol and Tom Cousineau Sr, who was the head football coach and a wrestling coach at Lakewood (Ohio) High School.
-His mother did not want him to play football under the shadow of his father.
+His mother wanted him not to play football under the shadow of his father.
 Thus, Cousineau played high school football for nearby St. Edward High School.
 He excelled and was one of the most highly recruited football players in the country in his senior year.
 He graduated in 1975.

 Cousineau was also an accomplished wrestler.
 In 1975, under legendary coach Howard Ferguson, he lost to future NFL player Bob Golic from cross-town all-boys school rival St. Joseph High School in the Ohio state wrestling tournament semifinals in the heavyweight weight class, in a match that was called "one of the most memorable."
 Golic would go on to win the state title and Cousineau would finish in third place.
 Golic would go to be a two-time All-American at heavyweight at Notre Dame, and he and Cousineau would eventually become teammates in the NFL with the Browns.